zeshan321/ActionHealth/README.md

 - Placeholders support:
   - PlaceholderAPI
   - MVdWPlaceholderAPI
+- Supports MythicMobs (using internal name) for blacklisting

 # Config
 ActionHealth is a very configurable plugin.
 You can almost change every aspect in the config, including style.